Abort73.com / The Case Against Abortion / Abortion Pictures

 There is simply no way to accurately comprehend the barbarity of abortion without being exposed to the photographic evidence which so clearly demonstrates that abortion is a brutal act of violence.

 Though pictures of aborted embryos and fetuses are shocking, they are no more shocking than the act of abortion itself.
-Until you see what abortion does, you will never accurately understand what abortion is.
-There are some things for which words alone fail to accurately communicate their brutality.
+Until you see what abortion does, it is difficult to grasp how violent abortion is.
+Pictures take the mask off, just as they have for other injustices in modern history.
 Referring to the horrific lynching of 14-year-old Emmett Till and the subsequent photos published in a 1955 issue of Jet magazine, Reverend Al Sharpton remarks:

 POST-ABORTION PHOTOGRAPHS (click images to enlarge)